Master of Social Work — Traditional Program

 Admission Requirements

-Admission to the GFU College of Social Work graduate program is conducted by formal application.
+Admission to the GFU Master of Social Work program is conducted by formal application.
+Applicants seeking admission must hold a four-year baccalaureate degree from a regionally accredited college or university.
+Applicants should have a minimum cumulative GPA of 3.0 and have completed prerequisites.
 Qualified students will be admitted regardless of race, color, national or ethnic origin, gender, age, or disability.
 The applicant's packet will be considered complete when the following parts have been received:

-Applicants are evaluated based on the admissions criteria specified in the Admissions Criteria section of the MSW Student Handbook.
+Applicants are evaluated based on the admissions criteria specified in the MSW Student Handbook.

 Transfer Credit